womega/covid19-malicious-domain-names-classification/README.md

 [COVID-19 malicious domain names classification](https://doi.org/10.1016/j.eswa.2022.117553)

 The code (and data) in this article has been certified as Reproducible by [Code Ocean](https://codeocean.com/).
-To reproduce these experiments, please follow think [link](https://codeocean.com/capsule/2379125/tree/v1).
+To reproduce these experiments, please follow this [link](https://codeocean.com/capsule/2379125/tree/v1).

 ---
 ## Description